Itzmedev7/S.P.A.R.K.-AI/README.md

 How to use S.P.A.R.K.
 AI
+Go to SPARK-crossplatform (3).zip and click on view raw to download the zip file.
 In the ZIP folder attached open index.html with your browser and then do as follows:

 First launch